ajitkumar21/ElectroMart/README.md

 * Attractive Web pages
 * Responsive web pages
 * Web pages with giving details of products
-* Web-pages with various views like “company-wise”, “Price-wise” ,"description of products" etc.
+* Web-pages with various views like “company-wise”, “Price-wise” ,"description of products" ,"quantity of product details" etc
 * Security